run-house/runhouse/README.md

 To run a python file on remote environment based on the same hardware:

-``runhouse -f ./training_script.py run``
+``runhouse -p runhouse/scripts/training_script.py run``

-To register a URI for the code in a given file on specified hardware:
+To register a URI for the code in a specific file based on specified hardware:

-``runhouse -c ./bert_preprocessing.py register --user josh --name bert-preprocessing``
+``runhouse -h rh_1_gpu runhouse -p runhouse/scripts/training_script.py register --user josh --name bert-preprocessing``

 *Support*: